-At South Jersey Sports Acupuncture, guasha, also known as instrument assisted soft tissue mobilization (IASTM), is used in addition to acupuncture to resolve pain and tightness in the body.
+At South Jersey Sports Acupuncture, we apply guasha, also known as instrument assisted soft tissue mobilization (IASTM), in addition to acupuncture therapy to resolve pain and tightness in the body.
 Graston Technique is a licensed and trademarked version of IASTM/guasha that is often used synonymously.

 The first written records of guasha are 700 years old, although the modality could be much older.
 Virtually the same as guasha, IASTM was developed and refined by western medical professionals through years of detailed research.
 The use of these tools and their effectiveness has been scientifically validated repeatedly.

-The benefits of performing IASTM and guasha in conjunction with acupuncture include:
+The benefits of performing IASTM and guasha in conjunction with acupuncture treatments include:

 Clients can continue to engage in everyday activities while being treated with guasha/IASTM.